hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/hreliabletopic.md

 * `PublishAsync(message)` publishes a message

-The `HReliableTopic` structure exposes events is similar to (see events [general documentation](../events.md)) at topic level.
-Although structure is similar, there are some additions.
+The `HReliableTopic` structure exposes events in a way similar to `HTopic`, but with some additions.
 When a subscription is made to a `HReliableTopic`, a listener is spawn in a seperated thread.
 The listener keeps listen the messages from backed `HRingBuffer`, and trigers the `Message` event.
 Each subscription runs on a seperated thread at parallel.
 Please, avoid unncessary subscriptions.

 One of the additions is `Disposed` event.
 It is triggered when the subscribtion is disposed by disposing the `HReliableTopic` or `await rTopic.UnsubscribeAsync(subscriptionId)` called or subscription is not loss tolerant or provided `shouldTerminate` function returns true.